scottmk/ti4-reference/snippets/leaders/te/keleres-hero-argent.md

 <span style="font-variant:small-caps;">Unlock</span>: Have 3 scored objectives.

+Available if you chose the Argent Flight during setup.

-**Overwing Zeta: Artemiris Ascendant**
+#### Overwing Zeta: Artemiris Ascendant

-At the start of a round of of space combat in a system that contains a planet you control:
+**At the start of a round of of space combat in a system that contains a planet you control:**

-Place your flagship and up to a total of 2 cruisers and/or destroyers from your reinforcements in the active system.
+Place your flagship and any combination of 2 cruisers or destroyers from your reinforcements in the active system.

 Then, purge this card.

 ---

-*Valor.
+_Valor.
 Grace.
-Wisdom.*
+Wisdom._